 - So Violet has suddenly gotten important enough to have an audience with the princess!
 My mind was screaming “why the hell would you let Violet?!” before I realized that much time has elapsed in the story since the last episode.

-- I really love the look of this shot, by the way.
+- Love the look of this shot, by the way.

 - Our girl Violet is finally learning.
 Although she’s not necessarily right here, she’s finally beginning to interpret people’s expressions and actions now.
 It’s good to see.